 Operating an agency motor vehicle, other vehicle, equipment, machinery or power tools.

 Must be able to analyze many variables and choose the most effective course of action.
 Personal maturity is an important attribute.
 Must be able to resolve problems, handle conflict and make effective decisions under pressure.
 Ability to give, receive, and analyze information, prepares written materials, and articulate goals and action plans.
 Ability to do simple math calculations, input data into the computer, and analyze data as requested.

 Must be able to apply problem solving and follow protocols as explained in the event of a vehicle emergency or medical emergency with passenger.
 Must be able to recognize when participant may be in need of additional support or assistance from clinical staff.

 Equipment to Be Used

-- Must be able to operate computer and other general office machines such as fax, calculator, telephone, copy machine.
+Must be able to operate computer and other office machines such as fax, calculator, telephone, copy machine.
 Must be able to operate 6-15 passenger van, security club, if applicable.

 Works in a typical office setting.
 Also works in various out-of-office settings including schools, CM sites, and client homes.
 Maintain a flexible work schedule, to include: weekends or evenings that will accommodate the needs of the populations receiving services from PSA Art Awakenings.